 When a new bug is encountered for the first time (does not appear at pennydreadfulmagic.com/bugs) during a competitive match both players may agree to play on.

-If either player does not agree the player with the bugged cards must swap out the bugged cards (only) from their decklist, restart the match, players concede games in the correct order until the record matches the record before the bugged game.
+If either player does not agree the owner of the bugged cards must swap out the bugged cards (only) from their decklist, restart the match, players concede games in the correct order until the record matches the record before the bugged game.
 Sideboarding then takes place if it was not game 1 and the rest of the match plays out.

 For all these matters the Tournament Organizer has the flexibility to rule as they see fit and their decision is final.

 If a player starts a sideboarded game with less than 60 cards (quite possible due to a known Magic Online bug) and either player notices before the end of turn 2 and either player wants to restart the game, the game will be restarted.
 The result of any game played beyond turn 2 with less than 60 cards in maindeck will stand.

 Matches should use 25 minute timers.